dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/unbound-column-to-a-data-bound-datagridview.md

   - "data grids [Windows Forms], adding unbound columns"
   - "DataGridView control [Windows Forms], unbound data" ms.assetid: f7bdc4d8-ba8e-421b-ad62-82d936f01372
+description: Learn how to add an unbound column to a data-bound Windows Forms DataGridView control to display a column of data that does not come from the data source.
 ---
 # How to: Add an Unbound Column to a Data-Bound Windows Forms DataGridView Control
 The data you display in the <xref:System.Windows.Forms.DataGridView> control will normally come from a data source of some kind, but you might want to display a column of data that does not come from the data source.
 This kind of column is called an unbound column.
 Unbound columns can take many forms.
 Frequently, they are used to provide access to the details of a data row.